galeo/transient-showcase/README.md

 -   Choices shorthand in prefix definition

     Choices can also be defined in a shorthand form.
-Use `:class 'transient-option` if you need to force a different class to be used.
+Use<code>:class 'transient-option</code>if you need to force a different class to be used.

     ```elisp

     (transient-define-prefix tsc-animal-choices-shorthand ()
       "Prefix demonstrating the shorthand style of defining choices."
       ["Arguments"
        ("-a" "Animal" "--animal=" :choices ("fox" "kitten" "peregrine" "otter"))]
       ["Show Args"
        ("s" "show arguments" tsc-suffix-print-args)])

     ;; (tsc-animal-choices-shorthand)

     ```

 ### Mutually Exclusive Switches

-An argument with `:class transient-switches` may be used if a set of switches is exclusive.
+An argument with<code>:class transient-switches</code>may be used if a set of switches is exclusive.
 The key will likely *not* match the short argument.
 Regex is used to tell the interface that you are entering one of the choices.
-The selected choice will be inserted into `:argument-format`.
-The `:argument-regexp` must be able to match any of the valid options.
+The selected choice will be inserted into<code>:argument-format</code> The<code>:argument-regexp</code>must be able to match any of the valid options.

 **The UX on mutually exclusive switches is a bit of a pain to discover.
-You must repeatedly press `:key` in order to cycle through the options.**
+You must repeatedly press<code>:key</code>in order to cycle through the options.**

 ```elisp